Template iterations of quadratic maps and hybrid Mandelbrot sets: Introduction

-In this paper, we first investigate the parameter locus for which only the orbit of the original critical point is requested to remain bounded.
-We consider how this definition applies in $c_1$-parameter slices $\mathbb{C}$, for fixed $c_0$ and ${\bf s}$, as well as in template slices in $\{ 0,1 \}^\infty$, for fixed pairs $(c_0,c_1) \in \mathbb{C}^2$.
-For these sets, as well as for hybrid combinations, we discuss topological properties of potential importance (such as connectivity), and we explore connections with other possible definitions.
-We then consider the stricter definition, for the iteration to be postcritically bounded in the sense described by Comerford and others, we investigate the same questions and compare the results.
-We discuss, for both definitions, the relationship of the Mandelbrot set with the connectedness locus of the Julia set for template iterations.\\
+To better understand such questions, our direction is to consider different slices of the full parameter space, as well as hybrid combinations; for these simpler sets, we discuss topological properties of potential importance (such as connectivity), and we explore connections with other possible definitions.
+The paper is organized as follows:

-In our previous work, we introduced the \emph{fixed template Mandelbrot set}~\cite{radulescu2015symbolic} as the locus in $\mathbb{C}^2$ of $(c_0,c_1)$ for which the critical orbit is bounded under a fixed template ${\bf s}$.
-We investigated some of the properties of this set and of its 2-dimensional complex slices for both periodic and random templates.
-For example, we suggested that there are detectable differences in the Hausdorff dimension along the boundary of Mandelbrot slices for fixed templates, between the case of periodic and that of non-periodic templates.
-Here we concentrate on fixing the complex parameter pair $(c_0,c_1)$, and understanding the topology of the \emph{fixed-map} Mandelbrot defined as a Mandelbrot slice in the template space $\{ 0, 1 \}^\infty$.
+After discussing some basic definitions and properties in Section~\ref{intro}, we review two concepts already introduced in previous work~\cite{radulescu2015symbolic}: the \emph{fixed map} and the \emph{fixed template} Mandelbrot sets, as parameter slices in $\{0,1\}^\infty$ and in $\mathbb{C}^2$, respectively.
+We had previously documented some of the properties of these sets for both periodic and random templates (e.g., there are detectable differences in the Hausdorff dimension along the boundary of Mandelbrot slices for fixed templates, between the case of periodic and that of non-periodic templates).
+In Section~\ref{structure}, we concentrate on fixing the complex parameter pair $(c_0,c_1)$, and further understanding the topology of the \emph{fixed-map} Mandelbrot set, defined as a Mandelbrot slice in the space $\{ 0, 1 \}^\infty$.

-We then define \emph{hybrid} Mandelbrot sets so that, for a fixed $c_0$, they illustrate for all $c_1$ the likelihood of a random template to produce a bounded critical orbit $o_{\bf s}(0)$ under iterations of $f_{c_0}$ and $f_{c_1}$.
+In Section~\ref{hybrid_M}, we define \emph{hybrid} Mandelbrot sets to illustrate, in the form of a surface over the complex plane, the likelihood of a random template to produce a bounded critical orbit $o_{\bf s}(0)$ under iterations of a fixed map $f_{c_0}$ and a variable map $f_{c_1}$.
 We find that the level sets of hybrids have a less complex geometric structure than the traditional Mandelbrot set, possibly relating to a known phenomenon of cooperation between generating maps towards ``smoothing out the chaos''~\cite{sumi2010random}.

+A different possibility, raised previously by Comerford~\cite{comerford2013preservation}, is to consider the Mandelbrot set to represent the parameter locus for which the iteration is post-critically bounded.
+This definition is more consistent with accounting for multiple critical orbits when iterating higher order polynomials.
+In our case, this definition means that none of the critical points $\xi_0 = 0$ introduced at any step $m \geq 1$ of the iteration can escape to infinity.
+In other words, all orbits: